thuiar/Adaptive-Decision-Boundary/README.md

 ### Dependencies

-We use anaconda to create python environment.
+We use anaconda to create python environment:
 ```
 conda create --name python=3.6
 ```
-Install all required library
+Install all required library:
 ```
 pip install -r requirements.txt
 ```

-### BERT Preparation
+### Model Preparation
-Get the pre-trained [BERT](https://storage.googleapis.com/bert_models/2018_10_18/uncased_L-12_H-768_A-12.zip) model and convert it into [Pytorch](https://huggingface.co/transformers/converting_tensorflow_models.html).

-Set the path of the uncased-bert model (Hint: parameter "bert_model" in init_parameter.py)
+First, get the pre-trained [BERT](https://storage.googleapis.com/bert_models/2018_10_18/uncased_L-12_H-768_A-12.zip) model and convert it into [Pytorch](https://huggingface.co/transformers/converting_tensorflow_models.html).
+Then, set the path of the uncased-bert model (Hint: parameter "bert_model" in init_parameter.py).

 ### Usage
 Run the experiments by: